 - To the same medium-size saucepan, add the butter and melt over medium heat.

-- Add the flour blend, salt, pepper, and poultry seasoning, and stir to combine well.
+- Add the flour blend, salt, pepper, and herbs de Provence or poultry seasoning, and stir to combine well.
 The mixture will clump at first, and then smooth.
 This is the roux that will thicken the soup.

 - Cook over medium heat, stirring constantly, until the mixture has just begun to turn a very light brown color.

-- Add the stock to the roux very slowly, stirring constantly to break up any lumps that might form.
+- Add the stock to the roux very slowly, and switch to a whisk, whisking frequently to break up any lumps that might form.

-- Add the evaporated milk, and continue to stir until the mixture is smooth.
+- Add the evaporated milk, and continue to whisk until the mixture is smooth.

-- Bring the mixture to a simmer, and continue to cook, stirring occasionally, until reduced by about one-quarter (about 7 minutes).
+- Bring the mixture to a simmer, and continue to cook, stirring occasionally, until reduced by about one-quarter and/or thick enough to coat the back of a spoon (about 6 minutes).
+This whisk should leave a visible trail in the soup.

 - Remove the saucepan from the heat, and add the cooked chicken.
-Stir to combine.
+Stir to combine and serve.

 Notes